-Capital works deductions are not available for expenditure on plant (see explanations in Plant below).
+Capital works deductions are not available for expenditure on plant (see explanations in Plant in the next column).

 Decline in value deductions may be available if your plant is a depreciating asset.

 If your depreciating asset is not plant and it is fixed to, or otherwise part of, a building or structural improvement, your expenditure will generally be construction expenditure for capital works and only a capital works deduction may be available.